thosgood/this-weeks-finds/markdown/251-300/week280.md

 But that gets a bit technical, so for now let me say: "it's just like the Palatini Lagrangian".
 Namely, the first term is the usual Palatini Lagrangian for gravity.
 The second term involves the Immirzi parameter,
-\gamma.
+$\gamma$.
 The second term doesn't affect the classical equations of motion, because its variation is a total derivative.
 But it does affect the quantum theory!